manuel-valles/python-minicamp-homework-2/README.md

 The server must return a string so we need to convert our list into a string.
 One common string format for sending complex data is JSON.
-Change the top line of your server file to from flask import Flask, render_template, jsonify Pass your list to jsonify() when returning it. return jsonify(myList)
+Change the top line of your server file to from flask import Flask, render_template, jsonify Pass your list to jsonify() when returning it. return jsonify(myList).

 ## SOLUTION